ufal/npfl122/tasks/vtrace.md

 However, the evaluation in ReCodEx will be performed by calling only the `vtrace` method and comparing its results to a reference implementation.
+Several values of hyperparameters will be used, each test has a time limit of 1 minute, and all tests must pass.